Sprained foot

 - Wear shoes with good support and fit.

-- Train strength and balance in the ankle.
+- Train ankle strength and balance.

 - Avoid exercising on uneven surfaces without proper preparation.